 Short fibers – short cooking time

-• Delicate, tender, short-fibred meat cuts, containing little connective tissue and no tendons, are best suited for short cooking times at high temperatures like frying or grilling
+- Delicate, tender, short-fibred meat cuts, containing little connective tissue and no tendons, are best suited for short cooking times at high temperature like frying or grilling

 Long fibers – long cooking time